-Twelve years since the film was released with animation by studio Madhouse–Wolf Children is an anime film has neem likened to some of the classics such as Spirited Away, Paprika, Silent Voice, and Graveyard of Fireflies, among others.
+Twelve years since the film was released with animation by Studio Chizu–Wolf Children is an anime film has neem likened to some of the classics such as Spirited Away, Paprika, Silent Voice, and Graveyard of Fireflies, among others.
 But beyond the emotional storytelling this film has, it is worth to discuss as to why this film will be–and will always be–the greatest anime film dedicated to motherhood.

 A Mother’s Duty Will Always Be Evolving

 One of the great things about Wolf Children is that not only did it show a mother’s innate compassion for her children, but it also explained how her role will always evolve in every situation given.